 Bret has been a resident of the West Houston area since 1987 and is dedicated to preserving an environment of safety within his community.
 Bret joined the ESD 48 Board of Directors in 2015.

-Jeffrey S. Hevey, BS, is the Fire Chief of Harris County Emergency Services District 48 (HCESD 48) in Katy, Texas.
-Chief Hevey is a 42 year veteran of the Fire and Emergency Medical Service, 22 years as a Chief Officer.
-Chief Hevey holds a Bachelor of Science in Fire and Safety Technology from the University of Cincinnati, multiple certifications from the State of Wisconsin, and holds the Texas Commission on Fire Protection (TCFP) Head of Department Certification.
+Jeffrey S. Hevey, BS, CFE is the Fire Chief of Harris County Emergency Services District No. 48 (“HCESD No. 48”) in Katy, Texas.
+Chief Hevey is a 44 year veteran of the Fire and Emergency Medical Service, 24 years of which he has spent as a Chief Officer.
+Chief Hevey holds a Bachelor of Science in Fire and Safety Technology from the University of Cincinnati, multiple certifications from the State of Wisconsin, and holds the Texas Commission on Fire Protection Head of Department Certification.
 He has also attended numerous classes at the National Fire Academy in Emmitsburg, Maryland.
-Chief Hevey was also a part-time Fire and EMS instructor for 29 years with Madison Area Technical College (MATC), in Madison, Wisconsin and spent 8 years instructing with Wisconsin Emergency Management (WEM).
+Chief Hevey was also a part-time Fire and EMS instructor for 29 years with Madison Area Technical College in Madison, Wisconsin, and spent 8 years instructing with Wisconsin Emergency Management.

-In 2013, Chief Hevey was hired by Harris County ESD 48 as Fire Chief of West I-10 Fire Department where he held that position until June, 2015.
-In June of 2015, Harris County ESD 48 assigned him to develop a new emergency services provider for Fire Suppression, Emergency Medical Services and Rescue now known as Harris County ESD 48.
-The District allowed Chief Hevey to hire his command staff made up of both local fire service members and some from out of state.
-On Monday, August 17, 2015, Harris County ESD 48 began services as an emergency service provider.
-Harris County ESD 48 provides Emergency Medical Services, Fire Protection and Rescue Services to a population of approximately 130,000.
-The population base in Harris County ESD 48 is expected to grow by 20,000 over the next 7 to 8 years.
+In 2013, Chief Hevey was hired by HCESD No. 48 as Fire Chief of West I-10 Fire Department, where he held that position until June of 2015.
+In June of 2015, HCESD No. 48 assigned him to develop a new emergency services provider for Fire Suppression, Emergency Medical Services, and Rescue, now known as Harris County Emergency Services District No. 48.
+The District allowed Chief Hevey to hire his Command Staff made up of both local fire service members and some from out of state.
+On Monday, August 17, 2015, Harris County ESD No. 48 began services as an emergency service provider.
+HCESD No. 48 provides Emergency Medical Services, Fire Protection, and Rescue Services to a population of approximately 130,000.
+The population base in HCESD No. 48 is expected to grow by 20,000 over the next 7 to 8 years.

-While in Wisconsin, Chief Hevey served as a member on the Southeast Wisconsin Incident Management Team and also served one year as President of Mutual Aid Box Alarm System (MABAS) Division 106 in Waukesha, County.
-Chief Hevey started his Fire Service career with the City of Fairborn, Ohio in 1974, and before coming to Harris County ESD 48, he was the Fire Chief of Menomonee Falls, Wisconsin from February 2009 through July 2013.
+While in Wisconsin, Chief Hevey served as a member of the Southeast Wisconsin Incident Management Team, and also served one year as President of Mutual Aid Box Alarm System Division 106 in Waukesha, County.
+Chief Hevey started his Fire Service career with the City of Fairborn, Ohio in 1974, and before coming to HCESD No. 48, he was the Fire Chief of Menomonee Falls, Wisconsin from February 2009 through July 2013.

 A. Thomas Westall, Jr. is the Assistant Chief of Administration for Harris County Emergency Services District 48 (HCESD 48) in Katy, Texas.
 Chief Westall has 27 years experience in fire and emergency service.
 Chief Westall rose through the ranks from Lieutenant to Captain to Fire Chief of the West I-10 Volunteer Fire Department during his volunteer career, also serving as Treasurer of West I-10 for many years.
 In 2016, he joined Harris County ESD 48 as Administrative Assistant Chief, coordinating the administration of three stations, construction of a new station, a new administration building and a maintenance facility.
 He has a BS in Political Science, a Juris Doctor degree from Louisiana State University, and a MBA from University of New Orleans.
 Chief Westall has taught numerous classes for cadets and the public, and has completed substantial training in fire suppression and emergency services.